muazwzxv/muazwzxv/README.md

 ### Hi there 👋
 🌱 Just a tech enthusiast here

 Supp guys, My name is Muaz. currently, I'm a backend software engineer from Malaysia 🇲🇾.
 I definitely have a thing for backend development, anything related to system design and architecture, distributed systems and cloud infrastructures.
 I'm an enthusiast who's always curious and obsessed with improving.
-I am forever a student of something and would love to be a teacher or mentor to someone who shares the same passion and curiosity
+I am forever a student of something and would love to be a teacher or mentor to someone who shares the same passion and curiosity.

+I'm heavily influenced by
+- The Primeagen
+- DHH
+- Aaron Francis

 ### Some details about me
 - Software Engineer at [GxBank](https://gxbank.my/)
 - I'm a Backend developer
 - I turn 25 in 2024 🤯
 - Always looking for an opportunity to grow here 🌱

-Psst, I'm learning PHP lmaoooo

 <!--
 **muazwzxv/muazwzxv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.